walterisbrown/addisoncountyfielddays/content/exhibits/Home_and_Garden_Departments.md

 QUILTING:
 1. The Quilters’Corner at Middlebury Sew’N’Vac- $25 and a $25 gift certi?cate, for the most outstanding quilt.
-1. The Quilters’Comer at Middlebury Sew’N’Vac— $25 and a $25 gift certi?cate, for the most outstanding quilt quilted by a professional on a commercial machine.
+1. The Quilters’Corner at Middlebury Sew’N’Vac— $25 and a $25 gift certi?cate, for the most outstanding quilt quilted by a professional on a commercial machine.
 1. The Quilters’Corner at Middlebury Sew’N’Vac— $25 and